The real winners are people who don't play!

 by Lee Doppelt

-The January 2016 Powerball game, with its $1.5 billion jackpot and 1 in 292 million odds to win, has come and gone, and that Californian with the winning Powerball ticket wasn't you!
+In January 2016 a Powerball game had a jackpot of $1.5 billion.
+Your odds of winning were 1 in 292 million!
+Chances are that you didn't win!
+But you figure that there's always next week's drawing.
 Maybe you buy a lotto ticket weekly.
-Possibly you bought one for a recent high stakes game, either in hopes of winning or maybe just for the thrill.
-According to the Multi-State Lottery Association (MUSL), www.musl.com, a non-profit organization founded in 1987, proceeds from these games are returned to state lotteries.
+Possibly you just bought one for a recent high stakes game, either in hopes of winning or maybe just for the thrill.
+According to the Multi-State Lottery Association (MUSL), a non-profit organization founded in 1987, proceeds from these games are returned to state lotteries.
 The first Powerball drawing, just one of several MUSL games, was in 1992.
 Tickets are $2 each and are drawn each Wednesday and Saturday.
 Powerball is considered to be the premium jackpot game, according Powerball.com.